-- A. Final Reflection - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+- A. 3 Formal essays: Narrative 10%, Rhetorical 10%, Multi-source argument 30% - B. Final Reflection essay 15% - C. Other quizzes, responses, assignments, impromptu essays and in-class work 25% - D. Midterm Exam 10% - E. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.
-Late essays will be docked five points per day late with no exceptions.